-You may already be salivating over leaked Black Friday mailers showcasing discounts upwards of 50-percent off retail prices.
-But before mentally committing to a shopping spree, it’s important to ask yourself the question: Have I saved enough money for Black Friday?
-If not, it’s still possible to save an entire $1,000 before November 28th.
+You might already be salivating over leaked Black Friday mailers showcasing discounts upwards of 50 percent off retail prices., but before mentally committing to a shopping spree, it’s important to ask yourself the question: Have I saved enough money for Black Friday?
+If not, it’s still possible to save an entire $1,000 before Nov.
+28.

-If you’re one of the 40 percent of Americans who expect to shop for gifts this November, and are expecting to make out with a bounty of Black Friday deals, finding ways to save money on your purchases, rather than using a credit card, is your best bet at surviving Black Friday painlessly.
+If you’re one of the 90 percent of Americans who will be celebrating the holiday season this year, finding ways to save money on your purchases, rather than using a credit card, is your best bet for surviving Black Friday painlessly.

 8 Ways to Save Money Before Black Friday

-Uncovering ways to save money for a generous $1,000 Black Friday shopping budget may sound ludicrous, but it’s entirely possible if you’re willing to make some cuts to spending in the next two weeks.
+Uncovering ways to save money for a generous $1,000 Black Friday shopping budget might sound ludicrous, but it’s entirely possible if you’re willing to make some spending cuts over the next few weeks.

-Here are eight ways to save one thousands dollars in the weeks leading up to Black Friday, so you can treat loved ones — and yourself — with deeply discounted gifts for the holidays.
+Here are eight ways to save one thousands dollars in the weeks leading up to Black Friday, so you can treat loved ones — and yourself — with gifts for the holidays.

 Expected Savings: $100 – $200